Emurasoft/emurasoft.github.io/en/dlg/customize/csv_options/index.md

 ## Enable AutoFill in Cell Selection Mode check box

-If this is checked,AutoFill handle will be displayed at the bottom right corner of the selected cell border under the CSV selection mode.
+If this is checked, **AutoFill handle** will be displayed at the bottom right corner of the selected cell border under the CSV selection mode.
 You can drag the handle to continue a series or pattern into neighboring cells.
 Double-clicking the AutoFill handle while the selected cell is at the top of the CSV document, the above behavior can be applied to the entire column of the document.

 ## Enable Drag and Drop to Move or Copy Cells in Cell Selection Mode check box